jimmitjoo/tjo/readme.md

 - "Add a migration to create a posts table"
 - "Create a handler for managing products"
 - "Run the database migrations"
+- "Setup authentication for my app"
+- "How do I add WebSocket support?"
+- "Generate Docker configuration"

 ## Installation